New Patients (661) 449-9652

 What is Sleep Apnea?

-Sleep apnea is the name of a condition that causes your body to begin choking on itself, causing repeated episodes of partial or complete suffocation while you sleep.
+Sleep apnea is a condition that causes the body to begin choking on itself, causing repeated episodes of partial or complete suffocation while you sleep.
 In some cases, each instance of choking can last for up to a minute or more.

-The cause of the condition is blockage of the airway, usually by the tongue or throat.
+The condition’s cause is airway blockage, usually by the tongue or throat.
 The first sign of sleep apnea is typically snoring, which happens when you attempt to breathe deeply despite a narrowing of the airway.
 If left untreated, snoring can often escalate to full Obstructive Sleep Apnea (OSA), which is characterized by a full blockage of the airway.

-Nearly one in four adults over thirty are unknowingly suffering from at least mild sleep apnea.
+Nearly one in four adults over 30 is unknowingly suffering from at least mild sleep apnea.
 Are you at risk?
+Talk with our sleep apnea dentist near you today.

 How Do You Know if You Are at Risk for Sleep Apnea?

 Answer each of the following questions and be completely honest.
-If your answer is YES to two or more of them, you should have your health evaluated.
-Contact our office to schedule a sleep apnea diagnostics test.
+You should have your health evaluated if your answer is YES to two or more of them.
+Contact our office to schedule a sleep apnea diagnostic test.

 Sleep Apnea Questions